 - Excessive Panting

-If your dog has got into some Ecotrin and has eaten a couple, it’s best to monitor them closely for side effects.
-Depending on the number consumed and the size of your dog, it may be advisable to get in the car and get them checked at the vet.
+If your dog has accidentally got into some Ecotrin, monitor them closely for visible side effects.
+Depending on the number of pills consumed and the size of your dog, it may be advisable to get in the car and get them checked out by a professional.

 How Much is Too Much